Freeze-frame: Cinema Antarctic breaks the ice for polar scientists

 "Saturday night was the piece de resistance for all things gastronomic - seafood medley entree, Beef Wellington main, finishing with nougat glace," said Passingham, who is making a documentary on Emperor penguins.

-Thousands of kilometres further south, at Australia's Mawson Station, one of the main events was swimming in a pool created by hacking through 1.5 metres (5 ft) of ice.
+Thousands of kilometers further south, at Australia's Mawson Station, one of the main events was swimming in a pool created by hacking through 1.5 meters (5 ft) of ice.

 With no protection other than swim suits, those brave enough, some carrying inflatable beach toys, plunged screaming into the water for several seconds before scrambling out again.